micro-community/micro/docs/reference/README.md

 It is worth noting that `String` `Int` etc methods will do a best effort try at coercing types, ie. if the value saved is a string, `Int` will try to parse it.
-However, the same does not apply to the `Scan` method, which uses `json.Unmarshal` under the hood, which we all know fails when encountering type mismatches.
+However, the same does not apply to the `Scan` method, which uses `sonic.Unmarshal` under the hood, which we all know fails when encountering type mismatches.

 `Get` should, in all cases, return a non nil `Value`, so even if the `Get` errors, `Value.Int()` and other operations should never panic.